Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

 AMBITION:
     - Make circles to be clickable and a clicked one becomes controlled to mouse cursor.
+    - Implement add/remove circle feature.
+    - Implement attaching one circle with another, by dragging ont circle onto another.
+While dragging a line pops up from one and dropped onto another.
+    - Implement persisting a state of circles
+    ?
+Replace O(n2) loop that makes all the circles not "excluded" with a list.
+    Implemented:
-    - Implement an arcs(circles) moving in clockwise or counter-clockwise direction relatively to a selected circle by a mouse wheel move (implemented).
+    - Implement an arcs(circles) rotating in clockwise or counter-clockwise direction relatively to a selected circle by a mouse wheel move.
-    - Replace a O(n2) loop that makes all the circles not "excluded" with a list.
-    - Implement dragging of arcs (implemented).
+    - Implement dragging of arcs.
-	- Make it fullscreen (implemented).
+	- Make it fullscreen.
-	- Java millisecs for one frame (implemented).
+	- Millisecs for one frame.
 	- Move a timeSpent Jlabel to the left and make it gray (declined, as of now, this label is located on a left-hand corner of screen and grayed).
 	- Add FPS counter (cannot be done, since app doesn't draw canvas constantly, only when there was a mouse cursor or wheel moved or keyboard key pushed).